Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Summary

 For $\nu=1$, the entanglement entropy features a transition between the smooth surface and the square surface at finite strip width.
-From our general analysis (and also from our exact formula for the linear dilaton geodesics distance) we find that a discontinuity occurs at second order.
-Hence the linear dilaton stands out once again as a special, critical case.
+From our exact formula for the smooth surface in the linear dilaton background, we find that a discontinuity occurs at second order.
+Hence the linear dilaton stands out once again as a special, critical, case.

 For $\nu>1$, there are two smooth surfaces and the square one.
 A transition between the smooth surface of smaller area and the square surface occurs at finite strip width.
-The transition turns out to be of first order.
-The behavior of the areas, and of the transition, resembles the ones obtained in stringy setups in~\cite{Klebanov:2007ws,Jokela:2020wgs,Jokela:2023lvr,Fatemiabhari:2024aua}.
-In our setup we find that this characteristic behavior is tied to the curvature singularity being at finite conformal distance.
+The transition turns out to be of first order. {The behavior of the areas and of the transition closely resembles that obtained from stringy setups in~\cite{Klebanov:2007ws,Jokela:2020wgs,Jokela:2023lvr,Fatemiabhari:2024aua}.} In our setup we find that this characteristic behavior is tied to the curvature singularity being at finite conformal distance.